ToucanToco/toucan-data-sdk/README.md

 For dev:

-Install the module in editable mode: `pip install -e .`
+Install the module in editable mode and with test requirements: `pip install -e '.[test]'`

-And install the test requirements: `pip install '.[test]'`

 # Usage